VatsaDev/nanoChatGPT/README.md

 Bot: Yo,
 ```

-- ### Not having clear anwser and also continuing to generate an anwser
+* ### Not having a clear answer and also continuing to generate an answer

-    - While this effect is greatly reduced with more and better data, the model probably needs padding to set outputs to a certain size, and also probably a stop at a certain word function.
+    * While this effect is greatly reduced with more and better data, the model probably needs padding to set outputs to a certain size, and also probably a stop at a certain word function.

- - ### no memory/recallation
+* ### no memory/recall

-    - With many models, you can ask what you were just talking about or to summarize the conversation above.
+    * With many models, you can ask what you were just talking about or to summarize the conversation above.
 When that is attempted with this model:

-      ```
+        ```plaintext
         Human: Dogecoin is cool
         Bot: indeed, very shibe
         Human: what were we just talking about?
         Bot: me and a friend gave up on mining, but now I can
         ```

         as we can see, it continues on with a sentence on mining, confirming that it understood the context(GPT2 info) but it does not have the ability to recall.
 I suspect that has to do with the models data, and that if I were to feed it data like short-context calling and summarization data, it would gain those abilities

 <br /><br /><br />